On Two-Handed Planar Assembly Partitioning with Connectivity Constraints: Hardness of Connected Assembly Partitioning

-\begin{proof} If $U(a_i) \subset \up$ then \up{} must contain a path connecting $U(a_i)$ to $B$, since $B \subset \up{}$ (by Lemma~\ref{lemma:blocker}).
+\begin{lemma} For a positive clause $C_i$, if $U(a_i) \subset \up$ then (i) $L(b_i) \subset \up$ and (ii) \ass{} satisfies $C_i$. \end{lemma} \begin{proof} Let $C_i = (x_j \vee x_k \vee x_{k+1}), j < k$ be a positive clause.
+If $U(a_i) \subset \up$ then \up{} must contain a path connecting $U(a_i)$ to $B$, since $B \subset \up{}$ (by Lemma~\ref{lemma:blocker}).
 Observe that any such path must include the square $s_a$, so we have $s_a \in \up{}$.
-By applying Lemma~\ref{lemma:split} on $L(a_i)$ (as $S$ in the lemma) and $s_a$, we get that $L(a_i) \subset \up$.
+By invoking Lemma~\ref{lemma:split} on $L(a_i)$ (as $S$ in the lemma) and $s_a$, we get that $L(a_i) \subset \up$.
 Consequently, $L(a_i)$ forces the subassembly of $U(b_i)$ that is in its way, to translate up.
-As before, we must now have $L(a_i)$ and the subassembly of $U(b_i)$ be connected by some path $P \subset \up{}$.
+As before, we must now have $L(a_i)$ and the subassembly of $U(b_i)$ that blocks $L(a_i)$ be connected by some path $P \subset \up{}$.
 Observe that in any case $P$ must contain the square $s_b$.
-This fact, together with Lemma~\ref{lemma:split}, results in $L(b_i) \subset \up$, which concludes the proof for (i). $P$ can either go through the variable gadget $x_j$ or go through the leftmost column of squares of $c_i$ (similarly to the two choices we had in order to have the polygonal counterparts of $a_i$ and $b_i$ be connected).
-Therefore, if $P$ does not contain the variable gadget $x_j$, it must contain a part of the leftmost column of $c_i$, in which case the square $s_c$ would also translate up, as it is in the way.
-By applying Lemma~\ref{lemma:split} on $s_c$, the connected subassembly neighboring the right edge of $s_c$ (as $S$ in the lemma) must translate up.
+This fact, together with Lemma~\ref{lemma:split}, results in $L(b_i) \subset \up$, which concludes the proof for (i). $P$ can either go through the variable gadget $x_j$ or go through the leftmost column of squares of $c_i$ (similarly to the two choices for connecting the polygonal counterparts of $a_i$ and $b_i$).
+Therefore, if $P$ does not go through the variable gadget $x_j$, it must contain a part of the leftmost column of $c_i$, in which case the square $s_c$ would also translate up, as it is in the way.
+By invoking Lemma~\ref{lemma:split} on $s_c$, the connected subassembly neighboring the right edge of $s_c$ (as $S$ in the lemma) must translate up.
 This forces a subassembly of $d_i$ to translate up, which means that we must have a path in \up{} connecting it and the subassembly of $c_i$ translating up.
-Such a path must contain either one the variable gadgets $x_k$ or $x_{k+1}$.
-In summary, one of variable gadgets of $C_i$ must translate up, which proves (ii) by the definition of $\ass{}$.
+Such a path must contain one of the variable gadgets $x_k$ or $x_{k+1}$.
+In summary, one of the variable gadgets that correspond to variables in $C_i$ must translate up.
+This proves (ii) by the definition of $\ass{}$.
+The proof for 2-clauses is similar. \end{proof}